University of Minnesota Old Campus Historic District

 The University of Minnesota Old Campus Historic District is a historic district located in Minneapolis, Minnesota.
-Listed in the National Register of Historic Places since 1984, it includes a number of historic buildings that were constructed during the late 1800s and early 1900s.
-The district represents the oldest extant section of the University of Minnesota campus.
+Listed in the National Register of Historic Places since 1984, it includes a number of historic buildings that were constructed during the late 1800s and early 1900s, and represents the oldest extant section of the University of Minnesota campus.
+The general area was designed by landscape architect Horace W. S. Cleveland, who envisioned a park-like University.
+His plan, that he presented to the Board of Regents, went on to help form the Historic District.
+It is located directly to the north of the University's Northrop Mall Historic District.